-Teensy 4.0 microcontroller board (600MHz processor) is latest and fastest board available today.
-It is of small size as compared to other boards and can be used to make various type of DIY projects.
+Teensy 4.0 microcontroller board (600MHz processor) is the latest and fastest board available today.
+It is of small size as compared to other boards and can be used to make various types of DIY projects.
 All the commands are given via two USB ports to the board.
 Teensy 4.0 can be programmed by Arduino IDE with a little Add-on.

 #3 Arduino Pro Mini 328

 Arduino Pro Mini 328 is another best microcontroller board from Arduino technology.
 This mini board is only for small-scale applications up to 5 volts.
-Arduino Pro Mini 328 board has 16MHz bootloader.
+Arduino Pro Mini 328 board has a 16MHz bootloader.
 The board doesn’t come with the built-in connections and ports, so you may have to solder the connection by yourself.
 However, if you are on a small budget, then this microcontroller board is a good choice for you.

 #4 ESP32 Microcontroller Board

-ESP32 microcontroller board is Bluetooth and Wi-Fi duo combo on a single-chip board (2.4 Giga-Hertz) with ultra-low power consumption.
-The board is considered to be the best choice for applications where best RF performance is required.
+The ESP32 microcontroller board is Bluetooth and Wi-Fi duo combo on a single-chip board (2.4 Giga-Hertz) with ultra-low power consumption.
+The board is considered to be the best choice for applications where the best RF performance is required.

 #5 Raspberry Pi 4

 Released in 2019 Raspberry Pi 4 is the fastest microcontroller board available today.
-With its 4GB RAM you can build powerful and advanced electronic projects.
+With its 4GB RAM, you can build powerful and advanced electronic projects.
 Raspberry Pi 4 can offer up to 1.2A current for USB devices.
 It’s available in different RAM choices, ranging from 1GB up to 4GB.
-More features include on-board wireless LAN, Bluetooth 5.0, two USB 2.0 and USB 3.0 ports, two Micro HDMI ports and a Gigabit Ethernet port.
+More features include onboard wireless LAN, Bluetooth 5.0, two USB 2.0 and USB 3.0 ports, two Micro HDMI ports, and a Gigabit Ethernet port.

 #6 MBED LPC1768

 MBED LPC1768 microcontroller board is mostly designed for prototyping applications.
-It includes built-in USB FLASH programmer.
+It includes a built-in USB FLASH programmer.
 The board is based on the NXP LPC1768, 32-bit ARM M3 core.
 The RAM is 32K with 512K FLASH.

-It consists of I/O peripherals, USB port, and built-in Ethernet.
-For new developers and engineers, MBED has number of online communities to share libraries and resources which can be easily accessible by any user for prototyping solutions.
+It consists of I/O peripherals, a USB port, and built-in Ethernet.
+For new developers and engineers, MBED has a number of online communities to share libraries and resources which can be easily accessible by any user for prototyping solutions.

 #7 BeagleBone Black